Become a cybersecurity analyst — a vital member of an organization’s network security team.

 Evenings and Saturdays, on-site in Beverly

 Cybersecurity is an increasingly important concern in both the public and private sector, with a predicted global job shortage of two million cybersecurity professionals by 2019.
-This graduate-level certificate program focuses on developing professional skills through an understanding of computer network security principles, human behavior, systems, cyber forensics, and the strategies and agencies (federal and state) that are intended to secure the nation from cyberattacks.
+This post-baccalaureate graduate-level course certificate program focuses on developing professional skills through an understanding of computer network security principles, human behavior, systems, cyber forensics, and the strategies and agencies (federal and state) that are intended to secure the nation from cyberattacks.

 - 4-course, 12 credit graduate-level certificate